 Department of Higher Education.
-The Commonwealth's system of higher education includes the fivecampus University of Massachusetts, nine state universities and 15 community colleges.
+The Commonwealth's system of higher education includes the five-campus University of Massachusetts, nine state universities and 15 community colleges.
 The higher education system is coordinated by the Department of Higher Education, which is governed by the Board of Higher Education.
 Each institution of higher education is governed by a separate board of trustees; the University of Massachusetts has one board that governs its five campuses.
-The Board of Higher Education nominates, and the Secretary of Education appoints, a Commissioner of Higher Education, who is responsible for carrying out the policies established by the board at the Department of Higher Education.
+The Board of Higher Education appoints, subject to the approval of the Secretary of Education, a Commissioner of Higher Education, who is responsible for carrying out the policies established by the board at the Department of Higher Education.

 The operating revenues of each institution consist primarily of state appropriations and of student fees that are set by the board of trustees of each institution.
-Tuition levels are set by the Board of Higher Education for the state universities and community colleges, while the University of Massachusetts board of trustees sets tuition levels for its campuses.
-The Massachusetts College of Art and Design, the Massachusetts Maritime Academy and the University of Massachusetts ("UMass") have authority to retain tuition from all students.
+Tuition levels are set by the Board of Higher Education for the state universities and community colleges, while the University of Massachusetts board of trustees has the authority to set and retain tuition for its campuses.
+The Massachusetts College of Art and Design and the Massachusetts Maritime Academy also have authority to retain tuition from all students.
 The other institutions have authority to retain tuition received from out-of-state students and tuitions from self-supporting programs, such as colleges of continuing education and evening schools.
 Otherwise, tuition revenue is required to be remitted to the State Treasurer by each institution.